stormz/nanoc-sprockets/README.md

 * css_compressor: See [sprockets minifying assets][sprockets-minify-assets]
 * js_compressor: See [sprockets minifying assets][sprockets-minify-assets]
 * assets_additionnal_paths: an array of paths to be added to sprockets.
 Can be vendor/assets/javascript for example
+* digest: The assets path will have a digest.
+You should toggle it to false during development.
+* assets_host: Link to assets from a dedicated server.

 Add specific rules for assets in *Rules*: